 This is a normal process in maturing through an activity and this happens due to fluctuations in what is called Motivation.

 This is quite a vast subject and can hardly be discussed on paper, and it is by no means written to encourage or discourage anyone, but to give a very basic explanation on what is motivation, and on how/why it can affect our actions and decisions (in this case in Karate-Do but can be applied to any other activity).

 The word Motivation refers to “factors that Activate, Direct & Sustain goal-directed behavior.
 Motives are the ‘whys’ of behavior – the needs or wants that drive behavior & explains what we do.”
 (Nevid, 2013)

 Not everyone is motivated by the same type of activities or things, however, since this article will be in relation to Karate-Do, I will be assuming that people reading it are very interested in Karate, started practicing karate or have a number of years of experience.

 What are the Components of Motivation?

 The main ones are

-‘Activation’ involves the decision to start a behavior or process and a set of goals (e.g. start practicing karate-do, but could also be focusing on learning something more in detail e.g. better technique).
+‘Activation’ involves the decision to start a behaviour or process and a set of goals (e.g. start practising karate-do, but could also be focusing on learning something more in detail e.g. better technique).

 ‘Persistence’ is the ongoing effort to achieve the Goals set (no matter the size of the goal, could actually be something big like starting training or something on a smaller scale like keep trying to perfect one single technique by focusing on a single point – such as the fingers during punching)